 What about dental treatments?

 This advice is about routine check-ups only.
-You may have other appointments for dental treatments such as fillings, teeth cleaning (scale and polish), having a tooth taken out or emergency treatment.
+You may need other appointments for dental treatments such as fillings, having a tooth taken out or emergency treatment.

 If you have problems with your teeth between check-ups, contact your dental surgery to make an appointment.
 In an emergency outside normal working hours, contact your surgery on its usual number and you will be told how to access emergency dental care.